-It’s hard enough to figure out what to wear when you are the mother of the bride or groom, so what the heck are you supposed to wear when you are the stepmother of the bride or groom?
-Here are some dressing guidelines for getting it right.
+It’s hard enough to figure out what to wear when you are the mother of the bride or groom, so what the heck do you wear when you are the stepmother.
+Here are some dressing guidelines for choosing an appropriate stepmom dress that won’t offend.

-To know what to wear you have to be clear on whether you are being treated as a mom or a guest.
+The first thing you need to clarify is whether you are being treated as a mom or a guest.
 This is determined by seating.

-It’s totally up to the bride and groom to choose where they want their parents to sit on this very special day.
-Etiquette dictates that the biological parents sit together in the first row of the church, and any stepparents sit 2 or three rows behind.
-This may not seem fair and can really hurt, but remember this is your stepchild’s day.
+It’s totally up to the bride and groom to choose where they want their parents to sit on this special day.
+Etiquette dictates that the biological parents sit together in the first row of the church, and any stepparents sit two or three rows behind.
+This may not seem fair and can hurt, but remember, this is your stepchild’s day.

 If you are going to be sitting a few rows behind, then the bride and groom have decided to treat you as a guest, not a mom, and you need to dress like a guest.

-Often there is the temptation to try to upstage your spouse’s ex-wife, but don’t!
-If you try to stand out by wearing a very dressy or revealing style or a bright color, you will only look jealous and petty.
+Often there is the temptation to upstage your spouse’s ex-wife, but don’t!
+If you try to stand out by wearing a dressy or revealing style or a bright color, you will only look jealous and petty.
 You should not outdress the mother of the bride or groom.

-In some cases, when parents have remarried, and there’s no fighting going on, then the bride and groom may want their parents to sit with their current spouses in the front row.
+When parents have remarried, and there’s no fighting going on, the bride and groom may want their parents to sit with their current spouses in the front row.
 In this case, you are being treated like a parent, so you may wear something similar to what the mother of the bride and mother of the groom are wearing.
 Still, be careful not to outdo them.

 - the mother of the bride chooses her dress first, then